 Many firms will boast about their ‘online accounting’ systems, but what does this term actually mean?

-Some firms will ask you to upload an MS Excel spreadsheet via an online interface, whereas others provide a completely online service – allowing you to view and update your accounts in realtime.
+Some firms will ask you to upload an MS Excel spreadsheet via an online interface.
+In contrast, others provide a completely online service – allowing you to view and update your accounts in real time.

 As long as the job gets done on-time, the technology a particular firm has on offer may not be of great importance to you.
 However, for many (especially as most of our readers are highly IT literate), this is a very important factor when choosing an accountant.